- "It's a comedy of errors, with the violence of Macbeth,so cute and charming, murder, zany, wacky, jokey, death!"

 - And then there's the haunting Search ~ Core 2002 theme, which plays at the most appropriate time in this game: when Matt Engarde, your client of Case 4, reveals his true colours and becomes your first ever not-so-innocent client...and he reveals that he was the one who had Maya kidnapped by an assassin in exchange for a 'Not Guilty' verdict.

 - Here we have the truth about Matt Engarde.
 The adorable, somewhat ditzy actor turns into a scarred, guilty as heck psycho.
 It's scary even if you had known from a walkthrough or otherwise that he was guilty because it's just so unexpected.

 Phoenix Wright: Trials and Tribulations

-Case 3 starts off in the most unsettling way, making it seem you lost the case without even having a chance to defend it, having Winston Payne mock of your defeat, showing that "the other man" was Phoenix Wright, it all makes it seem that YOU were guilty and no one believes the Defendant mentioning this "other man".
+- Case 3 starts off in the most unsettling way, making it seem you lost the case without even having a chance to defend it, having Winston Payne mock your defeat, showing that "the other man" was Phoenix Wright, it all makes it seem that YOU were guilty and no one believes the Defendant mentioning this "other man".
 You start off thinking "I am guilty, how am I going to defend this person and myself?!
-Then it reveals, right after the "Game Over", that a terrible trial was enacted by Phoenix Wright and then Phoenix himself mentions he was not in such trial and that a retrial would be in order.
-Through the case you find out there was a phony Phoenix and that the performance you watched at the start of the case was not with Phoenix himself, but rather of his phony, Xin Eohp.
+Then it reveals, right after the "Game Over", that a terrible trial was enacted by Phoenix Wright and then Phoenix himself mentions he wasn't in such trial and that a retrial would be in order.
+Through the case you find out there was a phony Phoenix and that the performance you watched at the start of the case was not with Phoenix himself, but rather of his phony, "Xin Eohp".

-Case 5: we witness Dahlia getting exorcised out of Maya's body, letting out a scream, and in her final on-screen moments takes the form of a very creepy ghost before turning into a flame and vanishing, while flashbacks to her crimes go off.
+- Case 5: We witness Dahlia getting exorcised out of Maya's body, letting out a scream, and in her final on-screen moments takes the form of a very creepy ghost before turning into a flame and vanishing, while flashbacks to her crimes go off.